 Taye’s Story: One Parent’s Appreciation for Embark’s High Safety Standards

 Embark’s practice of using the least restrictive practices possible to ensure client safety was important for Taye.
-His older son, a teenager, received treatment for depression, anxiety, an eating disorder, and unhealthy social media habits at Embark Behavioral Health in Benton, Tennessee, a short-term residential treatment program.
+His older son, a teenager, received treatment for depression, anxiety, an eating disorder, and unhealthy social media habits at Embark Behavioral Health in Benton, Tennessee, a residential treatment program.
 Taye said his son would have never responded to overly restrictive practices.
 In fact, he said, the teen had previously been at a program where staff members threatened to take away kids’ rights.

 Taye appreciated that Embark’s staff provided a physically and emotionally safe environment — one where the youths at the facility could communicate with each other and solve problems together.